NYSCP Writing a Child Protection Policy - North Yorkshire

 Implementation

-In order to support the implementation of a safeguarding/child protection policy it is recommended that each organisation:
+To support the implementation of a safeguarding/child protection policy it is recommended that each organisation:

 • Identifies a Safeguarding Lead with a clearly defined role in relation to safeguarding and who is responsible for implementation of the Safeguarding Policy